Photo by Christina @ wocintechchat.com on Unsplash

 Focusing Solely on Quantitative Metrics

 Numbers don’t tell the whole story.
-Qualitative feedback from customers and agents provides valuable context.
+Pair KPIs with qualitative feedback from customers and agents for context.

 Overloading with Metrics